École Militaire: Origins of the institution

-L'École Militaire was founded in 1750, after the War of the Austrian Succession, by Louis XV on the basis of a proposal of Marshal Maurice de Saxe and with the support of Madame de Pompadour and financier Joseph Paris Duverney.
+The École Militaire was founded in 1750, after the War of the Austrian Succession, by Louis XV on the basis of a proposal of Marshal Maurice de Saxe and with the support of Madame de Pompadour and financier Joseph Paris Duverney.

 Previously, military academies were exclusive to children of a noble background and offered apprenticeships in the King's Stables or the stables of other royal members.
 With the aim of creating an academic college for cadet officers from poor noble families, the exclusivity that royal military academies held vanished.

 By the edict of January 1751, King Louis XV established the institution to provide education to five hundred young noblemen born without fortune.
 Article XI of the edict provides for "by way of first perpetual endowment" the tax on playing cards.
 The administration is entrusted to the Secretary of State for War.
 The Royal Military Academy included a number of military colleges in the province such as the School of Brienne where students were admitted on evidence of nobility.
 At the end of their schooling, admission to the Royal Military School in Paris was done through a national competition.